gmx-io/gmx-synthetics/scripts/distributions/ARCHI_DISTRIBUTIONS.md

 ### Farmer Distributions (4 farmers)

-Farmers deposited collateral and borrowed from vaults to create leveraged fsGLP positions.
-They receive their collateral fsGLP plus a proportional share of liquidator fees.
+Farmers deposited collateral and borrowed tokens from vaults to create leveraged fsGLP positions.
+All assets were converted to fsGLP.
+They receive their collateral fsGLP entitlement plus a proportional share of liquidator fees.

 | Farmer Address | Collateral fsGLP | Liquidator Fees Share | Total fsGLP | % of Farmer Total |
 |----------------|------------------|----------------------|-------------|-------------------|